 UNIQUE TRAINING OFFERED IN THIS COURSE: I am not aware of any overlap between this course and other graduate courses at Einstein.
 Students will learn basic concepts central to pharmacology.
 In addition, a variety of cutting edge methods being employed to design new drugs by both academia and industry will be discussed.
 In addition, the course will survey a variety of major drugs and drug classes and their molecular mechanisms of action.

-STUDENT ASSESSMENTS: There will be two take home exams (35% each) and two group presentations (15% each)
+STUDENT ASSESSMENTS: There will be two take home exams (30% each) and team-based learning discussions (10%) and two group presentations (15% each).

 CREDIT HOURS: 3.0